iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="CoreDocument+createCredentialJwt"></a>

 ### coreDocument.createCredentialJwt(storage, fragment, credential, options) ⇒ [<code>Promise.&lt;Jwt&gt;</code>](#Jwt)
-Produces a JWS where the payload is produced from the given `credential` in accordance with [VC-JWT version 1.1.](https://w3c.github.io/vc-jwt/#version-1.1).
+Produces a JWT where the payload is produced from the given `credential` in accordance with [VC-JWT version 1.1.](https://w3c.github.io/vc-jwt/#version-1.1).

 The `kid` in the protected header is the `id` of the method identified by `fragment` and the JWS signature will be